Leaky Paywall Recurring Payments

 Retention is an important part of the paid subscriber journey.
 With Leaky Paywall's cancellation modal, you can customize the messaging that subscribers see when they attempt to cancel their recurring subscriptions.

-You can enable the cancel link and modal under Leaky Paywall > Payments > Cancellation.
+You can enable the cancel link and modal under Leaky Paywall > Payments > Recurring Payments.
 This gives you the ability to customize the text shown when someone clicks on the "Cancel subscription" link on their My Account page.
 You can also choose to show or hide a "reason for canceling" survey textarea.

 The "reason for canceling" data is saved on the user and can be accessed by clicking on "Edit WP User" from the Leaky Paywall subscriber table.